sbpforward/Airbnb-in-Denver/README.md

 + **Calendar**
     * Total rows = 1,646,515
     * The data set featured bookings from June 29, 2019 through June 27, 2020.
-    * A categorical column with True/False values distinguished if the listing was reserved or not.
+    * A categorical column with True/False values distinguished if the listing was booked or not.

 + **Reviews**
     * Total rows = 221,847